Qabel/qabel.github.io/Qabel-Client-Shares.md

 ## Abstract

-A structured format for file data.
+A concept to backup and share file data.

 ## Terminology